BallisticLA/RandBLAS/README.md

 # RandBLAS

-RandBLAS is a **pre-alpha release** C++ library for sketching in randomized linear algebra.
+RandBLAS will be a C++ library for sketching in randomized linear algebra.
+**It is currently in a pre-alpha stage of development.**

-Our goal is for RandBLAS to become a standard library that supports randomized linear algebra algorithms in other libraries.
+The eventual goal of RandBLAS is to provide a standard library that supports randomized linear algebra algorithms in other libraries.
-In fact, we want RandBLAS to eventually become a *standard* like the BLAS, in that hardware vendors might release their own optimized implementations of algorithms which confirm to the RandBLAS API.
+Our ideal outcome is that RandBLAS will eventually become a *standard* like the BLAS, in that hardware vendors might release their own optimized implementations of algorithms which confirm to the RandBLAS API.
+Achieving this goal will involve many community-wide conversations about RandBLAS' scope and its API.

 This library will surely undergo several major revisions before its API stabilizes.
 Therefore we insist that no one use RandBLAS as a dependency in a larger project for now.